Hotel Arundel Mansions Hotel

 Hotel Arundel Mansions Hotel reviews

-Planning your ferry trip from New Westminster?
-Stay at Arundel Mansions Hotel; rated and is available from CAD $ 120.
-Arundel Mansions Hotel is perfectly situated near the ferry routes, and can be reserved directly through Trivago.
+Looking for a great place to stay in New Westminster?
+Book Arundel Mansions Hotel; rated and is available from CAD $ 120.
+Arundel Mansions Hotel is conveniently located near ferry terminals, and can be booked directly with Trivago.

 📍 Address Arundel Mansions Hotel